RalphHightower/RalphHightower/README.md

 - 🌱 I’m continualy learning C# and photography
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ralph.hightower@gmail.com
+I also have a profile on LinkedIn: https://www.linkedin.com/mwlite/in/ralphhightower

 <!---
 RalphHightower/RalphHightower is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.